siraat-ai-academy/feelings-unwritten/📥 naveed-ishaque-content-writer-cv.md

 ## 📘 Content Writing Areas

-🧠 Lifelong Learner & Content Note Maker
+📘 I don’t claim expertise — but I do claim curiosity.

-📘 I have always explored new fields by writing my way into them.
+✍️ Over the years, I have explored many fields not as a specialist, but as a passionate learner who writes to understand.
-From traditional subjects to modern tech — I create deep, personal notes that help others understand.
+My strength is not in execution — but in **turning complexity into clarity through words**.

-Topics I’ve self-learned and written content for include:
+Topics I’ve written self-learning notes or content around include:
 • Academic: English, Physics, Chemistry, Biology, Math, History
-• Modern: Python (basics), Data Analysis, DevOps, SEO, Prompt Engineering
+• Technology: Python (basic), Data Analysis, DevOps, SEO, Prompt Engineering
-• Certifications: AWS, Azure, Google Cloud – explored through learner notes
+• Cloud Certifications: AWS, Azure, Google Cloud – explored through study notes
-• Language: French (basic), Danish
+• Language Learning: French (beginner level), Danish (script-based insights)
-• Exams: IELTS, TOEFL, DET
+• Exam Preparation: IELTS, TOEFL, DET
-• Others: Project Management, Networking fundamentals
+• Professional Development: Project Management, Networking fundamentals

 > “I write not just to explain — but to **reach**.
 My aim is always clarity, honesty, and healing through words.”